basarat/typescript-book/docs/promise.md

 ### TypeScript and promises
-The great thing about TypeScript is that it understands the flow of values throw a promise chain.
+The great thing about TypeScript is that it understands the flow of values through a promise chain.

 ```ts
 Promise.resolve(123)